melston/FSReader/Readme.md

     -> ApiAction<Result<Result<ProductInfo list, string list>>
 ```

-This is assigned to `getPurchaseInfo`.
+This is assigned to `getProductInfoLifted`.

 Thus, the composition at the end.  `getPurchaseIds` takes a `CustId` and produces a
 `ApiAction<Result<ProductId list, string list>>`.
 Compose this with the partially